gotechworld/automatically-rotate-iam-keys/README.md

 ### Windows

-Download the executable PowerShell script.
+Download the executable PowerShell `script`.
 Simply place this in any directory and then run it.
 It will install the Scheduled Task to rotate your keys nightly upon the first run and will rotate your keys on each run thereafter.

 AWS Rotate IAM Keys is set up to automatically schedule a task for you upon the first run.
 If you want to edit the profiles that are being updated, you need to modify the task using [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page).